 4. Dynamic Bond Funds

-Dynamic bond funds actively adjust their portfolios based on the prevailing market conditions.
-Depending on interest rate trends, fund managers may shift between short-term and long-term securities.
-This flexibility makes them suitable for investors who want professionals to manage their funds dynamically during periods of market uncertainty.
+Dynamic bond funds actively adjust their portfolio duration based on prevailing market conditions.
+This flexibility makes them suitable for investors who want professionals to manage the interest rate cycle dynamically.
+The success of these funds depends largely on the fund manager’s accuracy in predicting rate changes.

 5. Liquid Funds